eludris/client/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ## This is a **UI Change**
-- [ ] This has been previewed and looks as intended -->
+- [ ] This has been previewed and looks as intended.
+-->